dgraph-io/dgraph4j/README.md

 ## Using the Synchronous Client

 ### Create the client
+This library supports two styles of clients, the synchronous client `DgraphClient` and the async client `DgraphAsyncClient`.
-a `DgraphClient` object can be initialised by passing it a list of `DgraphBlockingStub` clients.
+A `DgraphClient` or `DgraphAsyncClient` can be initialised by passing it a list of `DgraphBlockingStub` clients.
 Connecting to multiple Dgraph servers in the same cluster allows for better distribution of workload.
+In the next a few examples, we will mainly use the synchronous client and a more detailed description for the async client can be found in the [Using the Asynchronous Client](#using-the-asynchronous-client) section.

-The following code snippet shows just one connection.
+The following code snippet shows how to create a synchronous client using just one connection.

 ```java
 ManagedChannel channel = ManagedChannelBuilder.forAddress("localhost", 9080).usePlaintext(true).build();